robert-northmind/mobile-o11y-demo/README.md

 #### Backend

-To run the backends locally on your machine you will need:

-- node & npm
+To run the backends locally on your machine you will need node & npm
-- docker

 ### 1. Create a .env file